MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 The steps in this article are based on the following best practices:

 - **Deploy Office with Configuration Manager (Current Branch)**.
 For more details, see [Choose how to deploy](plan-office-365-proplus.md#step-1---choose-how-to-deploy).
-- **Manage updates to Office automatically**, without any adminstrative overhead.
-For more details, see [Choose how to manage updates](plan-office-365-proplus.md#step-2---choose-how-to-manage-updates).
+- **Manage updates with Configuration Manager**.
+This is the only option available when deploying with the Office Client Management dashboard and Office 365 Installer wizard.
+For more details, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](deployoffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).
 - **Build two Office installation packages**: One package uses Semi-Annual Channel for 32-bit and the other uses Semi-Annual Channel (Targeted) for 32-bit.
 Each installation package includes all the core Office apps.
 If you want to deploy the 64-bit version of Office, you can create additional installation packages.
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).